U.N. nuclear chief sees no progress on Iran concerns

 The U.N. agency, whose mission is preventing the spread of nuclear weapons in the world, has since tried to gain access to Iranian sites, officials and documents it says it needs for the inquiry.

-"I am unable to report any progress on clarifying the issues relating to possible military dimensions to Iran's nuclear program," Amano said, in a frank statement to the agency's policy-making body in Vienna.
+"I am unable to report any progress on clarifying the issues relating to possible military dimensions to Iran's nuclear programme," Amano said, in a frank statement to the agency's policy-making body in Vienna.

 "WINDOW OF OPPORTUNITY"